pseifer/dotfiles/README.md

 The [`setup`](setup) script requires (and checks for) the following two dependencies:

-- ansible
+- pipx
 - git

-On most distributions, these can be installed via the system package manager.
+On most distributions, `git` is already installed and `pipx` can be installed via the system package manager.

 ## Setup